ParallelMaths/parallel/pages/11-13-twelve-days-christmas.md

 ---

-The guesses were 5040, 5060, 5110, 5120, 5150.
-The range of these guesses is just 110 so the two 'wild' estimates must both be low or both high.
-Since the difference between 5040 and 5060 is 20, 5040 is 90 out and 5060 is 70 out.
+The guesses were 5040g, 5060g, 5110g, 5120g, 5150g.
+The range of these guesses is just 110g so the two 'wild' estimates must both be low or both high.
+Since the difference between 5040g and 5060g is 20g, 5040g is 90g out and 5060g is 70g out.
 :::

-## 5. A Christmassy question based on an Intermediate Maths Challenge
+## 5. A Christmassy question based on an Intermediate Maths Challenge Problem
 <!--- (2006) Q16 --->
 ::: problem id=5_1 marks=4
 __5.1__ Four busy elves, Al, Bertie, Chris and Di have made 150 toys between them.
 Al and Bertie have made 55 between them, and Al and Chris have made 65 between them.